minyma-technologies/python-fastapi-starter/README.md

 ## Usage

-### Commit via commitizen
-Upon push, the last commit message will be checked against [conventional commits](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type), to enforce uniform commit messages on the remote repository.
-To start a command line guide to easily create a conventional message use: `cz commit`

 ### Using Poetry
 Poetry is an alternative python package manager.
 From experience, the default python package manager `pip` and the virtual environment tool `venv` are poorly designed and often cause package configuration issues.
 Enter poetry: a modern package manager with a more sane API.
 - create virtual environment: `poetry shell`